-When a safeguarding or child protection concern is reported to the safeguarding team a record of this concern is kept on file.
+When a safeguarding or child protection concern is reported to the safeguarding team a record of this concern is kept on file (CPOMS).
 These records are stored securely and confidentially with restricted access.
 Parents and carers are almost always informed of any concerns arising, unless to do so would increase the risk of harm to the child or there is information to suggest that a criminal offence has been committed.
-In these instances we will consult with Swindon’s Multi Agency safeguarding Hub in the first instance to seek advice.
+In this situation we will consult with MASH in the first instance to seek advice.

-When a child transfers to a new school, this information transfers as well, separate to academic information and confidentially
+When a child transfers to a new school, this information transfers as well, confidentially and separate to academic information.

 Share Aware overview

 Share Aware, from NSPCC and O2, gives parents all the tools they need to have regular and informed conversations with their child about staying safe online.
 Under 20% of parents discuss online safety regularly with their children but we want to get every family talking about their child’s life online, just as they would their day at school.

 Parents can sign up to the Icebreaker email series and become an expert in their child’s online world in 6 weeks, follow our four simple steps to keeping kids safe online, watch our film ‘Safety advice from a 10 year old’ or visit Net Aware – our guide to your child’s social networks apps and games.